Summary

 Linear models help us describe relationships between features.
 We discussed the simple linear model and extended it to linear models in multiple variables.
 Along the way, we applied mathematical techniques that are widely useful in modeling—calculus to minimize loss for the simple linear model and matrix geometry for the multiple linear model.

 Linear models may seem basic, but they are used for all sorts of tasks today.
-And, they are flexible enough to allow us to include categorical features as well as nonlinear transformations of variables, such as log-transformations, polynomials, and ratios.
-Linear models have the advantage of being broadly interpretable for non-technical people, yet sophisticated enough to capture many common patterns in data.
+And they are flexible enough to allow us to include categorical features as well as nonlinear transformations of variables, such as log transformations, polynomials, and ratios.
+Linear models have the advantage of being broadly interpretable for nontechnical people, yet sophisticated enough to capture many common patterns in data.

-It can be tempting to throw all of the variables available to us into a model to get the “best fit possible”.
-But, we should keep in mind the geometry of least squares when fitting models.
-Recall, that \(p\) explanatory variables can be thought of as \(p\) vectors in \(n\)-dimensional space, and if these vectors are highly correlated, then the projections onto this space will be similar to projections onto smaller spaces made up of fewer vectors.
+It can be tempting to throw all of the variables available to us into a model to get the “best fit possible.”
+But we should keep in mind the geometry of least squares when fitting models.
+Recall that \(p\) explanatory variables can be thought of as \(p\) vectors in \(n\)-dimensional space, and if these vectors are highly correlated, then the projections onto this space will be similar to projections onto smaller spaces made up of fewer vectors.
 This implies that:

-Adding more variables may not provide a large improvement in the model
+Adding more variables may not provide a large improvement in the model.

-Interpretation of the coefficients can be difficult
+Interpretation of the coefficients can be difficult.

-Several models can be equally effective in predicting/explaining the response variable
+Several models can be equally effective in predicting/explaining the response variable.